Psoriasis is a skin condition that causes thick, red, scaly patches on the skin.

-The symptoms of psoriasis are red patches of skin that have silvery-white scales.
-These patches aren’t usually itchy.
+The main symptom of psoriasis is red patches of skin that have silvery-white scales.
+These patches usually aren’t itchy.

 Psoriasis can come up anywhere on the body, but it most often comes up on the scalp, knees, elbows, belly button and between the buttocks.
 Psoriasis also affects fingernails and toenails.
 If you get it on your nails, they might look pitted, discoloured or thickened.

-You can get psoriasis at any age, although children get it less often than adults.
-In young children it might come up in the nappy area, and you might think it’s nappy rash.
+In young children it might come up in the nappy area, where it can look like nappy rash.

-The GP might refer your child to a paediatric dermatologist for further assessment.
+Your GP might refer your child to a dermatologist for further assessment.

 There’s no cure for psoriasis, but there are many treatments that can make the rash go away and reduce symptoms.

-The right treatment for your child will depend on her age, the area of her body that’s affected, and how bad her symptoms are.
+The right treatment for your child depends on their age, the area of their body that’s affected, and the severity of their symptoms.

-In very severe cases your doctor might prescribe an immunosuppressant or biological drug.
+In very severe cases your doctor might prescribe medicines that target or suppress the immune system.

 If the psoriasis has appeared after a recent bout of tonsillitis, your doctor might prescribe antibiotics.
 If the tonsillitis and psoriasis keeps coming back, your doctor might recommend surgery to remove your child’s tonsils.